pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Duration: 5s
 ```

 Remember the output you defined in the previous step?
 That [stack output](/docs/concepts/stack#outputs) can be seen in the `Outputs:` section of your update.
 You can access your outputs from the CLI by running the `pulumi stack output [property-name]` command.
-For example you can print the name of your bucket with the following command:

 {{< chooser language "typescript,python,go,csharp,java,yaml" / >}}